How To Have Self Control With Food Without Relying On Willpower

 Your willpower must be low.

-You can see below how people erroneously blame themselves for willpower, when there are many other factors at play – such as deprivation.
+Below, you can see how people erroneously blame themselves for willpower when many other factors are at play, such as deprivation.

 binge eating cycle

-• Like if you fail to eat the right type of foods in the whole 30 then your willpower is low.
+• If you fail to eat the right type of foods for the whole 30 days, then your willpower is low.

-• If you try the ‘no sugar, no carb’ diet and fail it’s because your willpower is low.
+• If you try the ‘’o sugar, no carb diet and fail, it’s because your willpower is low.

-The problem stems from the incorrect view of willpower.
-When thinking about how to have self control with food, it’s vitally important we step back and take a different perspective.
+The problem stems from an incorrect view of willpower.
+When thinking about how to have self-control with food, it’s vitally important to step back and take a different perspective.

 Let me give you a quick analogy, okay?